timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 `pg_class` table for the chunks' rows.
 This would not be exact but would be less costly.

-## 9. Validate that target database can handle production load
+## 8. Validate that target database can handle production load

-Assuming dual-writes have been in place, the target database should be holding up to production write traffic.
+Now that dual-writes have been in place for a while, the target database should be holding up to production write traffic.
 Now would be the right time to determine if the new database can serve all production traffic (both reads _and_ writes).
 How exactly this is done is application-specific and up to you to determine.

-## 10. Switch production workload to new database
+## 9. Switch production workload to new database

 Once you've validated that all the data is present, and that the new database can handle the production workload, the final step is to switch to the new